Skip to content

 R. Danielle Scott, Ph.D.

-R. Danielle Scott, Ph.D., CCC-SLP (she/her) is an Assistant Professor at Minnesota State University Mankato in the Communication Sciences & Disorders Program, leading the efforts in Diversity, Equity and Inclusion (DEI).
-She teaches courses such as Culturally Responsive Practices, DEI Seminar, and Cultural Humility.
-Earning her Master of Arts degree in speech-language pathology, and her doctorate in psychology, Dr. Scott’s research pertains to school-based speech-language pathologists’ therapeutic relationships with culturally and linguistically diverse students.
+R. Danielle Scott, Ph.D., CCC-SLP (she/her) is a Visiting Associate Clinical Professor at Northeastern University Charlotte in the Communication Sciences & Disorders Program.
+Dr. Scott is deeply committed to the work of Diversity, Equity, Inclusion, and Justice, teaching courses such as DEI in SLP, and serving as the Guest Editor for a Perspectives of the ASHA Special Interests Groups (SIG 1) forum, With Liberty and Social Justice for All.
+Earning her Master of Arts degree in speech-language pathology, and her doctorate in psychology, Dr. Scott’s research pertains to cultivating therapeutic relationships through an orientation to cultural humility and enacting social justice.
 Dr. Scott has 6 years of experience as an educational SLP in Atlanta, GA and Houston, TX.
-Her areas of interest include Diversity, Equity, and Inclusion (DEI), Cultural Humility, Mental/Emotional Wellness, Social Justice, and Counseling.
+Her areas of interest include Cultural Responsiveness, Cultural Humility, Mental/Emotional Wellness, Anti-Oppressive Pedagogy and Supervision, and Counseling.
+Dr. Scott is a board member of the National Black Association for Speech-Language and Hearing (NBASLH), and she co-chairs the Cultural Humility Task Force, facilitating the Cultural Humility Ambassador Program.

 Contact